Braunsia apiculata (Kensit) L.Bolus

 Braunsia apiculata is a dwarf mat-forming succulent with short, woody, erect or prostrate stems.
 It grows up to 8 inches (20 cm) tall.
 The silvery green, opposite leaves grow in pairs, stacking one pair on top of the other.
 Flowers are pink or magenta.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C to 50 °F (+10 °C).

 The beautiful flowers, ranging in color from salmon to pink to white, bloom in winter and spring, opening and closing in the afternoon.
 They do well in cultivation and are, for the most, not very finicky.

 Native to South Africa (mainly in the Western Cape and slightly into the Northern Cape, from the Cederberg to the Little Karoo).
-The habitat is sandstone outcrops, among quartzite pebbles or in shale among semi-arid vegetation types including renosterveld and fynbos.
+The habitat is sandstone outcrops, among quartzite pebbles or shale among semi-arid vegetation types, including renosterveld and fynbos.

 - Back to genus Braunsia

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.